The Shape Part Slot Machine: Contact-based Reasoning for Generating 3D Shapes from Parts

 We present the Shape Part Slot Machine, a new method for assembling novel 3D shapes from existing parts by performing contact-based reasoning.
 Our method represents each shape as a graph of ``slots,'' where each slot is a region of contact between two shape parts.
 Based on this representation, we design a graph-neural-network-based model for generating new slot graphs and retrieving compatible parts, as well as a gradient-descent-based optimization scheme for assembling the retrieved parts into a complete shape that respects the generated slot graph.
-This approach does not require any semantic part labels; interestingly, it also does not require complete part geometries---reasoning about the regions where parts connect proves sufficient to generate novel, high-quality 3D shapes.
-We demonstrate that our method generates shapes that outperform existing modeling-by-assembly approaches in terms of quality, diversity, and structural complexity.
+This approach does not require any semantic part labels; interestingly, it also does not require complete part geometries---reasoning about the slots proves sufficient to generate novel, high-quality 3D shapes.
+We demonstrate that our method generates shapes that outperform existing modeling-by-assembly approaches regarding quality, diversity, and structural complexity.